International Cultural Leadership Project (ICLP)

 *Note: you will have to use your Unity ID and password to log in.

 VOLUNTEERS participate in activities, seminars, and workshops with international students.
+They earn a certificate for successfully completing 10 hours worth of activities during the semester.

 Fill out the volunteer application online.